 The revolving line of credit allows for borrowings up to an aggregate maximum principal amount of \$500.0.
 To hedge currency exposure in foreign operations, €90.0 of the borrowings on the line of credit are denominated in euros.
-The borrowings have been designated as a net investment hedge, see additional information in Note 8.
-Borrowings under the line of credit bear interest at defined rates plus an applicable margin based on the Company's leverage ratio.
+The borrowings have been designated as a net investment hedge, see additional information in Note 7 of the Notes to the Consolidated Financial Statements included in this Quarterly Report on Form 10-Q. Borrowings under the line of credit bear interest at defined rates plus an applicable margin based on the Company's leverage ratio.

-The Third Amended and Restated Credit Agreement requires the Company to comply with a number of restrictive covenants, including limitations on the Company's ability to incur indebtedness; create or maintain liens on its property or assets; make investments, loans and advances; repurchase shares of its common stock; engage in acquisitions, mergers, joint ventures, consolidation and asset sales; and pay dividends and distributions (listing not all inclusive).
+The Third Amended and Restated Credit Agreement requires the Company to comply with a number of restrictive covenants, including but not limited to limitations on the Company's ability to incur indebtedness; create or maintain liens on its property or assets; make investments, loans and advances; repurchase shares of its common stock; engage in acquisitions, mergers, joint ventures, consolidation and asset sales; and pay dividends and distributions.
 The Third Amended and Restated Credit Agreement requires the Company to maintain a consolidated total net leverage ratio not to exceed 3.75 to 1.00, calculated as of the end of each fiscal quarter for the four fiscal quarters then ended.
 The maximum permitted total net leverage ratio is temporarily increased by 0.50 to 1.00 at the closing of a material permitted acquisition and for the following twelve months.
 The Third Amended and Restated Credit Agreement also requires the Company to maintain a minimum interest coverage ratio of no less than 3.00 to 1.00, calculated as of the end of each fiscal quarter for the four fiscal quarters then ended.